tinchomdb/TelgeaTest/README.md

 From the requirements "Your task is to create a simple Angular app that takes the data you produced in the backend test (SOAP XML and REST JSON), **normalizes it to Telgea's internal format, validates it,** and displays the result."

-Maybe it's just a detail in the order of the actions, but I need to challenge having the validation **after** the normalization.
+Maybe it's just a detail in the order of the actions, but I need to challenge the idea of having the validation **after** the normalization.

 **Decision:** Parsers validate **input data** before normalization, we don't validate in runtime the normalized output.